E1k3n/E1k3n.github.io/content/posts/2nd-post.md

 ## Introduction

 Is this thing on?
 Hellooo, fellow cyberhumans!
 I’m here to spill the tea on my journey from cybersecurity newbie to hopefully-not-so-newbie.
-I’m fresh off university with a bachelor’s degree in Digital Infrastructure and Cybersecurity, ready to dive headfirst into the world of firewalls,
+I’m fresh off university with a bachelor’s degree in Digital Infrastructure and Cybersecurity, ready to dive headfirst into the world of

 ## Why Cybersecurity?